XpressAI/SparkCyclone/docs/PluginConfiguration.md

 Data is transferred into the VE via VE column batches, and the size of these batches will affect the efficiency of the data transfer.
-The following configurations are used to tune the VE column batch sizes.
+The following configurations are used to tune the VE column batch sizes:

 ```sh
 --conf spark.cyclone.ve.columnBatchSize=128000  # The target number of rows in the VE column batch